 Supplementary Table 3.
 Estimates for the linear mixed model and general linear mixed model evaluating the differences between the severity and incidences of the lenticel damage for fruits of avocado cv.
 Hass collected from La Escondida and El Siani farm between 2019 and 2021 at harvest time (0 days post-harvest).
-The letter after the year denotes principal (_p) and traviesa (_t) harvest.
+The letter after the year denotes main (m) and traviesa (t) harvest.